SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 Britain heavily embraced interconnectivity, leveraging it for profit.
 Trade, one of Britain's main sources of income, is one of the main ways interconnectivity manifests.
+Britain heavily promoted trade, even going to the lengths of forcing other territories to